 As an educational assistant, do you visualize the physical appearance of the classroom?

 Imagine the fresh, eager faces who will eagerly be awaiting your assistance and the teacher mentor who will guide you in your first months in your teaching support career?

-If you do not yet have a list of what your ideal classroom will look like, I always recommend making one before writing your teacher assistant resume.
-Once you have a clear picture of what you want in a teacher assistant position, it will be easier to write a resume targeting the teaching assistant position you desire.
+If you do not yet have a list of what your ideal classroom will look like, I always recommend making one before writing your resume.
+Once you have a clear picture of what you want in a teaching assistant position, it will be easier to write a resume targeting the teaching assistant position you desire.
 Don’t forget the importance of writing a new teacher cover letter to go with your application.

 Before you start writing your teacher assistant resume, consider making a list of teaching keywords and skills to include in your resume and cover letter.
 Keywords are like a magnet in an educational assistant resume and are one of the top resume writing tips.

 Incorporating the right keywords will serve several important functions, including helping you to:

 - Match your resume with the right open teacher’s aide positions.
 Hiring managers will search their database of resumes to find teacher’s assistant or education aide.
 Interview screeners may also type in ‘teacher’s aide’ or ‘education assistant’ or ‘instructional assistant’ or ‘paraprofessional’.